 The Great Sand Dunes, and most of the forests, lakes and peaks of Great Sand Dunes National Preserve, are designated wilderness.
 These areas can be explored by day hikes or overnight backpacking trips.

 Explore any part of the 30 square mile dunefield you wish; there are no designated trails in the sand.
 A dunes-accessible wheelchair is available for free loan at the Visitor Center.
 Summer air temperatures are pleasant at this high elevation, but during afternoon hours the sand surface can reach 150F degrees, and dangerous thunderstorms can develop.
 Plan to hike the dunes in early morning or evening to avoid heat exhaustion, burned feet, or fatal lightning strikes.

 When there's water in Medano Creek at the base of the dunes, adults and kids alike love to splash in the stream.
 Watch for waves in the water, a phenomenon called "surge flow."
 As mounds of sand form and fall in the creek bed, water surges, similar to the action of waves at a beach.
-Check current conditions and forecast flow for Medano Creek.
+Watch a video, get detailed tips for enjoying the creek, and find current conditions and forecast flow on the Medano Creek page.

 By high clearance 4WD vehicle, drive to Sand Pit or Castle Creek Picnic Areas.
-Or, with 2WD vehicle, drive to Point of No Return, then hike 3/4 mile (1.3K) to Sand Pit or 1.5 miles (2K) to Castle Creek.
+Or, with 2WD vehicle, drive to Point of No Return, then hike 3/4 mile (1.3km) to Sand Pit or 1.5 miles (2km) to Castle Creek.
 Castle Creek Picnic Area offers an impressively tall, steep dune face.
-Both areas have access to Medano Creek, which usually flows through autumn in this area.
+Both areas have access to Medano Creek, which usually flows gently through the months of fall in this area.